Penticton Vees (BCHL): National Junior A Championship

-NHL alumni
+Notable alumni

-Forty-three alumni of the junior Penticton team have moved on to play in the National Hockey League (NHL).
+Forty-three alumni of the junior Penticton team have played in the National Hockey League (NHL).

-In the 2023 NHL Entry Draft, Bradly Nadeau was drafted in the first round by the Carolina Hurricanes (# 30 overall) as the only first-round BCHL player selected and Aydar Suniev was selected #80 by Calgary Flames.
+In the 2023 NHL entry draft, Bradly Nadeau was drafted in the first round by the Carolina Hurricanes (# 30 overall) as the only first-round BCHL player selected and Aydar Suniev was selected #80 by Calgary Flames.
 19 2022-23 players have committed to NCAA Hockey teams, including the two NHL draftees.